-You will also have to abide by all relevant New Zealand laws such as The Health and Safety in Employment Act 1992, The Privacy Act 1993 etc.
+Compliance with all relevant New Zealand laws such as The Health and Safety in Employment Act 1992, The Privacy Act 2020 etc.

 Q. What are the benefits of becoming a member of Reiki NZ Inc?

-Reiki NZ Inc’s promotion flyers are available for purchase.
+Reiki NZ Inc. offers promotional flyers for purchase.

-Free use of ‘Member of Reiki NZ Inc’ logo in your own promotion materials such as flyers and business cards.
+Free use of the ‘Member of Reiki NZ Inc.’ logo in your own promotion materials such as flyers and business cards.

-Your names and details appear in the Practitioners list (Reiki levels 2 and up) and/or the Teachers list on our website.
+Your names and details appear in the Practitioners list (Reiki Levels 2 and above) and/or the Teachers list on our website directory.

-Information and support of Reiki Share Groups and various Reiki events including biannual International Reiki Conference, workshops and guests speakers from NZ and overseas, etc. throughout the country.
+Reiki events including the biannual International Reiki Conference (with overseas and local guest speakers), workshops, training courses and retreats.
 Members receive discount for many of the events.